 When it comes to physical wellbeing, our most recent Wellbeing Index found that one in five employees think support from their employer is below average or very poor, and a further 43% say it’s just ‘average’.

-Exercise plays an important role in contributing to wellbeing, and should be taken into consideration when forming your overall wellbeing strategy.
-Not only does exercise improve the physical health of your workforce, but it has strong links with mental health.
+Physical activity plays an important role in contributing to wellbeing and should be taken into consideration when forming your overall wellbeing strategy.
+Not only does exercise improve the physical health of your workforce, but it has strong links with good mental health.

-These days it’s not all about having a large corporate gym to provide your staff with easy access to exercise.
+These days it’s not all about having a large corporate gym to provide staff with easy access to exercise facilities.
 The future of workplace fitness is changing and the companies leading the way are looking to more dynamic solutions.
-Innovating new ways to provide access to fitness is key in improving happiness, productivity and overall wellbeing.
+Finding new ways to provide access to fitness is key to improve happiness, productivity and overall wellbeing.

 Innovating access to fitness

-We often see big organisations such as Google offering in-house gym facilities to their employees.
+We often see larger organisations offering in-house gym facilities to their employees.
 Whilst this is an ideal solution to improve physical wellbeing across the workforce, it’s unrealistic for many businesses.

 Various companies are investing in personal trainers who are experienced in delivering classes to groups of staff, which could be yoga, dance or even high intensity cardio.
 Such classes are suitable for companies of all sizes as they don’t always require a fully equipped gym facility.

-People are looking at corporate fitness in different ways and some are starting to look at how spaces in the office can be used more innovatively.
-These multipurpose spaces could be meeting rooms or empty spaces within the office that can easily be transformed and used for health and wellbeing initiatives.
+To ensure they can meet this demand, companies are starting to look at how spaces in the office can be used more innovatively.
+These multipurpose spaces could be meeting rooms or empty areas within the office that can easily be transformed and used for health and wellbeing initiatives.